DaxxTrias/LifeRemnantHighlights/README.md

 <h1>LifeRemnantHighlights</h1>
 Basic plugin for ExileCore2.
 Draws circles around Blood Mage Life Remnants to make them easier to see.
 <p></p>
-Also draws circles for Grim Remnants. **Note**: The circle is not technically the centre of the pickup radius, so it is possible to click the circle and sometimes not be able to reach.
+Also draws circles for Grim Remnants.
+Note: The circle is not technically the centre of the pickup radius, so it is possible to click the circle and sometimes not be able to reach.
 <p></p>
 Circles can be configured in the options.